-The ritual of dahi handi marks the breaking of the earthen pot, which has been tied at a height, by a team of several youngsters and is considered as a sport event.
-Over the long history the festival has been recognised as one of the most interesting and widely known native sports of the country.
-During the holy festival of Dahi Handi, a large earthenware pot is filled up with fruits, honey, butter, curd, and milk.
-Then, the said pot is suspended from a height of approximately twenty to forty feets.
-Young men and boys usually form human pyramids by standing with the support of each other’s shoulder for enabling the last individual to reach at the top and break the earthen pot.
+The Dahi Handi ritual, with time, has become something of a community festival with prizes offered to teams that manage to break the highest-hanging dahi handis in set time.
+Crowds cheer as youngsters scamper to reach and break the earthen pots.
+Over its long history, the festival has been recognised as one of the most interesting and widely known native sports of the country.
+For Dahi Handi, the large earthen pot is usually filled with fruits, honey, butter, curd, and milk.
+The pot is suspended from a height of approximately twenty to forty feet.
+Young men and boys form the human pyramids by standing with the support of each other’s shoulders to enable the last individual (called ‘Govinda’) to reach at the top and break the earthen pot.

 You can read today's horoscope here!